cloudfoundry-incubator/quarks-operator/docs/controllers/boshdeployment.md

 #### Highlights in GV controller

 The `secrets` resources,  generated by these `ExtendedSecrets` are referenced by the `variable interpolation` **ExtendedJob**.
-When these secrets get created/updated, the `variable interpolation ExtendedJob is run.
+When these secrets are created/updated, the variable interpolation ExtendedJob is run.

 ### **_BPM Controller_**

 ![bpm-controller-flow](quarks_bpm-controller_flow.png)
+*Fig. 4: The BPM controller*

-The BPM controller is responsible to generate Kubernetes Resources per instance_group.
+The BPM controller has the responsibility to generate Kubernetes resources per instance_group.
 It is triggered for each instance_group in the desired manifest, since we generate one BPM Secret for each.
 The reconciler starts each instance_group as its corresponding secret is created.
 It *does not wait* for all secrets to be ready.

 #### Watches in BPM controller